-Aim: Total control of rooks in the Wellington region at a cost of \$74,656
+Aim: Total control of rooks in the Wellington region at a cost of \$83,900

 Objective Means of Achievement 1.
-Manage rooks to levels that protect economic values in the region. • Undertake direct control by service delivery where rooks are known to exist.
-2. Achieve total control of rooks within 25 years in the Wellington region. • Survey rook populations annually in areas where they are known to exist, and where new infestations are reported. • Support appropriate research initiatives, including biological control should it become available. • Ensure compliance with the strategy rules in order to achieve the strategy objectives. • Encourage Horizons and Hawke's Bay Regional Councils to actively pursue management of rooks within their regions that complements the GW Total Control programme. • Annually inspect pet shops and rook keepers to prevent sale and/or breeding of rooks.
+2. Manage rooks to levels that protect economic values in the region.
+Achieve total control of rooks within 25 years in the Wellington region.
+Me Undertake direct control by service delivery where rooks are known to exist.
+Survey rook populations annually in areas where they are known to exist, and where new infestations are reported.
+Support appropriate research initiatives, including biological control should it become available.
+Ensure compliance with the strategy rules in order to achieve the strategy objectives.
+Encourage Horizons and Hawke's Bay Regional Councils to actively pursue management of rooks within their regions that complements the GWRC Total Control programme. • Annually inspect pet shops and rook keepers to prevent sale and/or breeding of rooks.